-The student will work with a research mentor at OUHSC to pick a topic of interest and to plan and carry out a small research study or contribute to an ongoing project.
+The student will work with a research mentor at OUHSC to pick a topic of interest and to plan and carry out a small research study or contribute to activities in an ongoing project.
 The mentor helps the student as needed.

 Students interested in the FMSRE program are encouraged to explore possible projects with mentor faculty as early as possible.

 To find out more about the program, contact Stacy Wigley at 405-271-8167 (email@example.com).

 Non-medical students are welcome to contact Dr. Zsolt Nagykaldi (firstname.lastname@example.org) to explore possible projects.
 We may not be able to provide a stipend for these students.